• Menu

 Seaweed Update for July 15, 2019 by RED DE MONITOREO DEL SARGAZO

-This not-for-profit group is made up of engineers, biologists and other experts who are volunteering their time to provide monitoring expertise and services.
-They publish maps of areas affected by sargasso seaweed in Cancun, Riviera Maya and Tulum.
-You can also get updates from the Red de Monitoreo del Sargazo Cancun Facebook Page.
+This not-for-profit group publishes maps of areas affected by sargassum seaweed in Cancun, Riviera Maya and Tulum.
+Get updates on the Red de Monitoreo del Sargazo Cancun Facebook Page.

-In Cancun, Mexico you can check the Live Aqua Webcam to see live video frames updated every 15 seconds.
+Check out the beaches on Webcams of Mexico to see live video frames updated every 15 seconds.

 3. Consult Seaweed Forecasting Projections

-You can also check the Sargassum Early Advisory System (SEAS), a forecasting project based in Texas intended to help predict the movement of sargassum blooms.
-Originally created in 2013 to help with forecasting of the large Sargassum landings in Texas, it now provides forecasting for the Gulf Coast, Mexico and the Caribbean.
+You can also check the Sargassum Early Advisory System (SEAS), a forecasting project based in Texas that provides forecasting for the Gulf Coast, Mexico and the Caribbean.

-Travel Guide to Xpu-Ha Beach, Restaurants and Hotels
+Travel Guide to Glamping, All-Inclusive Resorts and Hotels

-Serenity Luxury Eco-tents: Asian-inspired glamping tents are located directly on Xpu-ha beach.
-The range of accommodation is from one bed accommodation to a double with a king and a queen size bed so Serenity is a good option for families.
+Your sleeping options range from one-bed accommodation to a double with a king and a queen size bed which makes Serenity is a good option for families.

 Check prices and Availability on Serenity Luxury Eco-tents on Booking.com.